DataBooth/super-segment/docs/metrics.md

 | 1       | 25,000| 0.38             | 51      | $120,000    | High School Teacher   |     |
 | ...     | ...   | ...              | ...     | ...         | ...                   |     |

----

-Certainly!
-Here’s an expanded metrics section for segmentation, including advanced clustering metrics and business actionability measures, with clear explanations:

----

 ### **Understanding Clustering Metrics for Segmentation**

 The table below summarises key metrics for evaluating the quality and business usefulness of member segmentation: